 It is not quite Toilet Humor, which is just gross, neither is it quite Vulgar Humor, since it can be delivered quite easily without swearing.
 It often times takes the form of Refuge in Audacity, while incorporating elements of the above mentioned forms of humour.
-What makes it different though, is that the theme of the comedy would tend to gravitate towards topics that are considered to be "dark" (such as depression, death, atrocities, racism, poverty, etc).
+What makes it different though, is that the theme of the comedy would tend to gravitate towards topics that are considered to be "dark" and/or taboo (such as depression, death, atrocities, racism, poverty, etc).
 This form of humour will usually go beyond the mere act of telling jokes, some works focusing rather on situational comedy, Doctor Strangelove being one example.
 Movies that alternate between comedy and tragedy, like Full Metal Jacket, are not black comedy, since by definition Black Comedy draws humor from the tragic parts.
 To sum it up, black humour is a type of comedy that deals with negative aspects of life, deriving humour due to it being shocking and unexpected, Family Guy having dead babies singing for example, being shockingly cruel (and thus unexpected), and in part because it many time reflects a truth that might be too grim to state seriously, something quite common for example in Soviet Russia, and quite abundant in political humour.

 A joke might revolve around, for example, a homeless man committing a string of murders so that he will get sentenced to death, a state that, properly tied up in appeals, is better than his former life expectancy and quality.
 Delivered correctly, it can be very funny, yet at the same time more than a little disturbing.
 If done wrong, however, the audience may cry "Dude, Not Funny!".